Cardiff School of Sport and Health Sciences>Courses>Foundation leading to BA BSc Social Sciences

 • Introduction to Critical Analysis & Reflection

-Throughout the Foundation year, students will be supported by an assigned personal tutor as well as the module teaching team.
+Throughout the foundation year, you will be supported by an assigned personal tutor as well as the module teaching team.

 Learning & Teaching